Primary ventricular fibrillation: Risk factors

 The risk of PVF during acute myocardial infarction is related to the amount of ST elevation, the presence of hypokalemia, the absence of pre-infarction angina, the size of the infarction, and the presence of a blocked left coronary artery.
 Other risk factors could include younger age, male gender, and history of sudden cardiac death in first degree relatives.

 Diagnosis

 Definition

-PVF is defined as ventricular fibrillation not preceded by heart failure or shock, in contrast to secondary ventricular fibrillation, which is.
+PVF is defined as ventricular fibrillation not preceded by heart failure or shock, in contrast to secondary ventricular fibrillation, which is a complication of severe pump failure, such as cardiogenic shock or advanced heart failure.

 Prognosis

 After return of heart function, there has been a moderately higher risk of death in the hospital when compared to MI patients without PVF.
 Whether this still holds true with the recent changes in treatment strategies of earlier hospital admission and immediate angioplasty with thrombus removal is unknown.
 PVF does not affect the long-term prognosis.

 Survival

 The survival of PVF largely depends on the promptness of defibrillation.
 The success rate of prompt defibrillation during monitoring is currently higher than 95%.
 It is estimated that the success rate decreases by 10% for each additional minute of delay.